Alexander von Zemlinsky: Early life

 Alexander studied the piano from a young age.
 He played the organ in his synagogue on holidays, and was admitted to the Vienna Conservatory in 1884.
 He studied piano with Anton Door, winning the school's piano prize in 1890.
 He continued his studies until 1892, studying theory with Robert Fuchs and composition with Johann Nepomuk Fuchs and Anton Bruckner.
 At this time he began writing music.

 In Johannes Brahms, Zemlinsky had a valuable supporter.
-In 1893, on the invitation of Zemlinsky's teacher Johann Nepomuk Fuchs, Brahms attended a performance of Zemlinsky's Symphony in D minor.
-Soon after that, Brahms attended a performance of one of Zemlinsky's quartets by the Hellmesberger Quartet.
-Brahms, impressed with Zemlinsky's music, recommended the younger composer's Clarinet Trio (1896) to the N. Simrock company for publication.
+In July 1892, on the invitation of Zemlinsky's teacher Johann Nepomuk Fuchs, Brahms attended a performance of the first movement of Zemlinsky's Symphony in D minor at the Conservatoire.
+In March 1896, Brahms attended a performance of Zemlinsky's String Quintet in D minor by the Hellmesberger Quartet.
+Impressed with Zemlinsky's music, Brahms recommended the younger composer's Clarinet Trio (1896) to the N. Simrock company for publication.

 Zemlinsky also met Arnold Schoenberg when the latter joined the amateur orchestra Polyhymnia as a cellist; Zemlinsky had founded this group in 1895.
 The two became close friends and later mutual admirers and brothers-in-law when Schoenberg married Zemlinsky's sister, Mathilde.
 Zemlinsky gave Schoenberg lessons in counterpoint, thus becoming the only formal music teacher Schoenberg would have.

-In 1897 Zemlinsky's Symphony No. 2 (chronologically the third he had written, and sometimes numbered as such) was a success when premiered in Vienna.
+In 1897, Zemlinsky composed his Symphony No. 2 (chronologically the third he had written, and sometimes numbered as such) for submission to the Beethoven Prize, a competition inaugurated and sponsored by Brahms.
+Zemlinsky won joint first prize, sharing the honours with Robert Gound.
 His reputation as a composer was further helped when Gustav Mahler conducted the premiere of his opera Es war einmal (Once Upon a Time) at the Hofoper in 1900.
 In 1899 Zemlinsky secured the post of Kapellmeister at Vienna's Carltheater.

 In 1899, Zemlinsky converted to Protestantism.
 He alluded to the Christian cross and to Jesus in the text of Turmwächterlied, and included verses from Psalms in several of his compositions.

 Middle years

 In 1900, Zemlinsky met and fell in love with Alma Schindler, one of his composition students.
 She reciprocated his feelings initially; however, Alma felt a great deal of pressure from close friends and family to end the relationship.
 They were primarily concerned with Zemlinsky's lack of an international reputation and by an unappealing physical appearance.
 She broke off the relationship with Zemlinsky and subsequently married composer Gustav Mahler in 1902.
+The episode inspired Zemlinsky's orchestral fantasy Die Seejungfrau, completed in 1903 and first performed in 1905.
 Zemlinsky married Ida Guttmann in 1907, but the marriage was an unhappy one.
 Following Ida's death in 1929, Zemlinsky married Luise Sachsel in 1930, a woman twenty-nine years his junior, and to whom he had given singing lessons since 1914.
 This was a much happier relationship, lasting until Zemlinsky's death.